Korpiklaani: Korpiklaani

-The change in name was accompanied by a change in the music.
-The traditional yoik vocals and the use of the Northern Sámi language were dropped while the synthesizer was replaced with real folk instruments.
 Jonne Järvelä credits his work with Finntroll as the catalyst for the shift in emphasis from folk to metal.
 Their song lyrics are often related to alcohol and partying.
 In their first three albums, most of their songs were in English and only a few in Finnish.
 However, in the following releases this changed, with most of the songs in their latest albums being sung in Finnish.

 According to Jonne Järvelä, Korpiklaani's music would be seen as "old people's music with heavy metal guitars" in Finland.

 There has been some collaboration between Korpiklaani and Finntroll, as Samu Ruotsalainen of Finntroll provided session drums for their debut album Spirit of the Forest and Järvelä provided the yoiking for the title track of Finntroll's album Jaktens Tid.

 Juha Jyrkäs has written some Finnish lyrics to Korpiklaani and from 2011 lyrics are written by poet Tuomas Keskimäki, who writes lyrics in the old Finnish "kalevalametre".

 The name Korpiklaani means "Backwoods Clan" in the Finnish language.
 In spoken language "korpi" means dark old forest.
 In biology it refers to boreal forest appearing on moist moraine soils, characterized by dense growth of spruce and a deep layer of moss as undergrowth.

 In September 2011, Korpiklaani announced that Jaakko "Hittavainen" Lemmetty would be leaving the band due to personal health issues which made the constant touring and recording impossible.
-First his replacement was violist Teemu Eerola and later, Tuomas Rounakari until 2022, where he was replaced by former Turisas violinist Olli Vänskä.
-In 2013 accordion player Juho Kauppinen left Korpiklaani and the new accordion player is Sami Perttula.
+His replacement was violist Teemu Eerola, then Tuomas Rounakari until 2022.
+Rounakari was later replaced by former Turisas violinist Olli Vänskä.
+In 2013 accordion player Juho Kauppinen left Korpiklaani and was replaced with Sami Perttula.